 The type of treatment for breast cancer depends on:

 - the stage of breast cancer (whether and how far the cancer has spread)

 - whether breast cancer cells are hormone receptor positive, which means their growth is fueled by exposure to female hormones

 - whether the woman has had breast cancer before and if so, what treatments she received

 - the woman’s age and general health

-Breast conserving surgery involves removing the cancer and some healthy tissue from the breast while keeping the breast intact.
+Breast-conserving surgery, also called lumpectomy, involves removing the cancer and some healthy tissue from the breast while keeping the breast intact.
 A mastectomy involves removing the whole breast affected by the cancer.
-During breast surgery one or more lymph nodes are usually removed from the arm
+During breast surgery one or more lymph nodes are usually removed from the arm.

 Radiation is used to destroy any breast cancer cells left in the breast or breast tissue after surgery.
 Treatment usually is given over 5-6 weeks.
 Radiation therapy can also be used to reduce the size of the cancer before surgery and to relieve pain or other symptoms.